iftemplar/weird-js/README.md

-# weird-js
-## Javascript: understanding the weird parts
+# Javascript: understanding the weird parts

 ## asynchronous-js.html
 Despite click was done before the end of the execution stack,